TinySquid/pricing-component/README.md

 One of the interesting things I came across here was using graphql to query the site meta info defined in the `gatsby-config`.
 It seems commonplace to create an SEO component to manage setting page title/description and other meta tags - something I haven't really done with react-helmet before this but I know it's more common with PWAs.

 Overall, it took me about an hour to understand the basic configuration settings and getting set up in a boilerplate Gatsby project.
 I will 100% be using Gatsby again, hopefully on a more complex project in the future.

+Additionally, I've added theme support with sass and included a dark mode toggle on the page.

 ## Site screenshots